phptuts/StarterSubscriptionBundle/README.md

 - That we want a system that can use multiple payment providers, stripe, amazon, etc.
 - That the payment provider will handle subscription recurring billing.
 - That customer's will only be able to change plans within a payment provider.
+- That the customer will only be able to pay with currencies backed by a government, aka no bitcoin
+- That doctrine single inheritance table are better then the parent child tables because of less joins.

 ## Definitions